 Lurchers as Pets

 Lurchers love company and so they make ideal companions.
-They can often be quite lazy dogs, and seem to prefer snoozing somewhere warm and comfortable in the house – preferably on an old duvet or sofa.
-Like other dogs, they don’t relish being left alone.
+They are suited to active homes but if they get sufficient exercise they can often be quite lazy dogs at home, and seem to prefer snoozing somewhere warm and comfortable in the house – preferably on an old duvet or sofa.
+Like other dogs, they don’t relish being left alone and are not suitable if you work full time.
 They usually love the company of other dogs.
-In general they need more exercise than greyhounds as they have more stamina, but this may vary considerably depending on the type of cross.
+In general they need a lot more exercise than the greyhounds, as they have more stamina, but this may vary considerably depending on the type of cross.
+Please do not think a lurcher or whippet type is a small greyhound - and therefore an easier option.
+The lurchers will need a walk everyday what ever the weather and will you need to spend more time exercising them - although how much will depend on the actual dog.
+The majority of lurchers will enjoy going to training classes and we highly recommend that you do this.

 On and Off The Lead

 Lurchers are sighthounds and if they have come from a working background they will have been taught to chase small furry animals.
-It's advisable to keep a Lurcher on a lead when you're outside until you are absolutely certain that your dog will always come back to you on command.
+You must keep a lurcher on a lead when you're outside until you are absolutely certain that your dog will always come back to you on command.
 Also, you will need to be sure that it won't chase other people's small pets.
 With love and patience your dog will soon learn on which side his bread is buttered and will only want to please you.

 Another widely held belief is that Lurchers can't co-habit with smaller furries like cats.
 This isn't always the case and in this respect they are no different to any other rescue dog.
 By talking to a rescue used to homing lurchers, like us, you can be sure the re-homing volunteers will be able to advise you on whether a particular hound will be suitable to live with cats or other small furries.
 They will also give you advice on how to make sure the introduction goes as smoothly as possible.